togura55/win/WdPublisher/README.md

 # WdPublisher
 ## Description
-Socket client application for reading raw data of WILL devices and transferring to WdBroker
+Socket client application for reading raw data of WILL devices and transferring stroke packets to WdBroker
 ## Build Instruction
-1. Load sln by Visual Studio 2017
-2. Add references of WILL Ink 2.1, WILL Devices 1.0 and WILL InkCanvas UWP
+1. Install libraries of WILL Ink 2.1, WILL Devices 1.0
+2. Load sln by Visual Studio 2017
 3. Build it
 ## Functions/Features
-xxx
+- Handling PHU-111 USB interface
+- Accessing WdBroker's Socket IP communication
+- Accepting the app configuration by WdController on BLE
 ## Environment
 UWP platforms
 ## License